 When Easter comes so does these bundles of joy.
 The Figolli (plural) are flat cakes that come in different forms such as rabbit, lamb, hearts etc it’s filled with a layer of marzipan and decorated with icing or chocolate and a small Easter egg.

 This sweet resembles the sweets produced in Sicily and are not altogether Maltese.
 The Konnalli are crunchy cubes filled with ricotta, dark chocolate, nuts, ana d mix of fruits.

 Quite messy to eat and sweet the Prinjolata is a round cake coated with cream, melted chocolate, and cherries.
-It around the Carnival time a perfect time to savor the sweet tooth before the lent.
+Around Carnival time, this makes it a perfect time to savor the sweet tooth before the lent.

 Biskuttini ta Lewz

-Yhis is another popular treat found in local bakeries made from almonds, castor, sugar, and eggs turn them into a soft macaroon.
-They go great with a cup of tea or coffee.
+This is another popular treat found in local bakeries made from almonds, castor, sugar, and eggs.
+Those indigents turn them into a soft macaroon.
+They taste great with a cup of tea or coffee.